-Colour melted white chocolate with green food colouring.
+Color melted white chocolate with green food coloring.
 Dip mini grissini sticks into the melted chocolate and sprinkle with green edible dust flakes.
 Once set, stand the grissini sticks in a piece of cantaloupe.

 Fill a jar with forest berries and top with a child-friendly version of Donna Hay’s Cheat’s Chocolate-Hazelnut Mousse.
 Simply stir ¼ cup of Nutella through 300ml of whipped cream.
 This will make four jars of thick oozy mud.
 (Hint: You could make normal chocolate mousse or chocolate custard instead).

-Use a cookie cutter to create bear shaped sandwiches and place into a paper bag.
-Puff the paper bag a little and secure with ribbon to create a cave.
+Use a cookie cutter to create bear-shaped sandwiches and place them into a paper bag.
+Puff the paper bag a little and secure it with ribbon to create a cave.